angular/angular/aio/content/guide/transition-and-triggers.md

 Defining offsets for keyframes is optional.
 If you omit them, evenly spaced offsets are automatically assigned.
 For example, three keyframes without predefined offsets receive offsets of 0, 0.5, and 1.
-Specifying an offset of 0.8 for the middle transition in the above example might look like this.
+Specifying an offset of 0.8 for the middle transition in the preceding example might look like this.

 <div class="lightbox">
   <img src="generated/images/guide/animations/keyframes-offset-500.png" alt="keyframes with offset">